 Critical Chain by Eliyahu M. Goldratt

 This book is written as a business novel.
-The author applies Theory of Constraints to project management and illustrates the Critical Chain method for managing projects through story.
+The author applies the Theory of Constraints to project management and illustrates the Critical Chain method for managing projects through a story.

-PMBOK Guide is very dry read, but it is the most recognized book for project managers.
+PMBOK Guide is a very dry read, but it is the most recognized book for project managers.
 How recognized?
-Lets just say that ISO adapted its project management standards from this book.
+Let's just say that ISO adapted its project management standards from this book.

 The Mythical Man-Month by Fred Brooks